isomerpages/moe-fernvalepri/_cca/Our CCAs/Wushu.md

 third_nav_title: Our CCAs
 variant: tiptap
 ---
-<h1>Wushu</h1>
-<h3><u>Vision</u></h3>
-<p>Every Pupil to be confident and courageous individual</p>
+<p>Our vision for Wushu is for every student to become a confident and courageous
-<h3><u>Mission</u></h3>
-<p>To inspire interested pupils to gain a better understanding and appreciation
-towards Wushu and Chinese culture</p>
+individual.
+Our mission is to inspire students to understand and appreciate Wushu and Chinese culture.</p>
-<p>Wushu is considered a “performing sport”, consisting elements that are
-characteristic to both the sports and performing arts.
-Wushu is derived from Chinese martial arts and it teaches “Wu De”（武德）, which is the martial code of conduct.
-Learners and practitioners of Wushu are expected to display excellence in their moral character and to uphold integrity and moral courage at all times.
-Wushu improves one’s flexibility, speed, strength, coordination and endurance.
-It also instils discipline and respect for others and for oneself.
-Unlike any other contact sport, Wushu is considered relatively safe due to its performance nature.
-It is gaining popularity nationwide as more parents and students are coming to recognize the benefits that learning Wushu could reap, be in terms of health or character development.It is truly an emerging sport to be enjoyed by all students.</p>
+<p>Wushu is a "performing sport" rooted in Chinese martial arts, emphasizing
+"Wu De" (martial code of conduct), which promotes integrity and moral courage.
+Learning Wushu enhances physical attributes like flexibility, speed, strength, coordination, and endurance, while also instilling discipline and respect.
+It's a safe and emerging sport, offering significant benefits for both health and character development.</p>
 <h3><strong><u>Sessions</u></strong></h3>
 <table style="minWidth: 50px">
 <colgroup>